 11/.
 At age twelve, unknown to his parents, Jesus stays behind in Jerusalem after the customary days of celebrating the Passover feast, while Mary and Joseph travel homeward to Nazareth.
 After three days of anxious searching, they find him safe and sound in the temple conversing with the teachers.
 Mary is glad to hear Jesus say: “Did you not know that I must be in my Father’s house?”
 She keeps this in her heart.

 12/.
 Jesus lives obediently under his parents in Nazareth, and grows up a very good boy, increasing in wisdom and stature, and in favour with God and man.

-13/.
-Before beginning his ministry around the age of thirty, at the River Jordan, Jesus is publicly identified by John the Baptist as the Lamb of God who takes away the sin of the world.
+14/.
+Before beginning his ministry Jesus is publicly identified by John the Baptist as the Lamb of God who takes away the sin of the world.

 15/.
 At the wedding feast in Cana of Galilee, prompted by his mother, Jesus works his first miracle, changing water into wine.
 It manifests his glory; and the disciples believe in him.